muhammadmp97/TeleBot/README.md

 | Everything including an empty string| %p | (.*) |

 ### Logger
-Use this if you need to log something into a `log.txt` file:
+You may need to log something into a `log.txt` file:
 ```php
 Logger::log($tg->user->id);
 tl($tg->user->id); // Does the same thing